 As the EV revolution is slowly spreading across the globe, there is one country firmly ahead of the curve, Norway!
-About one in eight cars on Oslo roads is now an EV and in 2019 the majority of new cars sold will be fully electric.
+About one in eight cars on Oslo roads is now an EV and the majority of new cars sold are fully electric.
 What’s the secret to Norway’s success?

 Per capita, Norway has more EV drivers than anywhere else in the world.
 That’s remarkable for such an oil rich country.
 And Norway is an immense country with mountains and its well-known freezing temperatures.
 Not ideal circumstances for an EV.
 To make electric driving a success, the Norwegian government has ambitiously adopted incentives at an early stage.